Me.jpg

-I was browsing Hara's "low-altitude, high-resolution tour" blog, which focuses on Japan’s lesser-known natural features and cultural resources, looking for things to do in Shikoku.
+While looking for things to do in Shikoku, I was browsing Kenya Hara’s "low-altitude, high-resolution tour" blog, which raises the profile of some of Japan’s lesser-known natural features and cultural resources.

-This modern museum and garden honor the achievements of Japanese botanist Tomitaro Makino, pictured above.
+This modern museum and garden honor the achievements of Japanese botanist and plant illustrator Tomitaro Makino, pictured above.

 Makino has been called "Father of Japanese Botany" and was one of the first to work extensively on classifying Japanese plants using the taxonomy system developed by Linnaeus.